 - Storage containers for dentures, contact lenses, and glasses.

-- A few items for your comfort, such as a music player and headphones, photos, and a favorite robe or pillow.
+- A few items for your comfort, such as a music player and headphones, photos, and a favourite robe or pillow.

 - Do not bring money, jewelry, or other valuables.